s5uishida/build_ocudu_zmq/README.md

 ru_sdr:
   device_driver: zmq                # The RF driver name.
-  device_args: tx_port=tcp://127.0.0.1:2000,rx_port=tcp://127.0.0.1:2001,base_srate=23.04e6 # Optionally pass arguments to the selected RF driver.
+  device_args: tx_port=tcp://127.0.0.1:2000,rx_port=tcp://127.0.0.1:2001,base_srate=11.52e6 # Optionally pass arguments to the selected RF driver.
-  srate: 23.04                      # RF sample rate might need to be adjusted according to selected bandwidth.
+  srate: 11.52                      # RF sample rate might need to be adjusted according to selected bandwidth.
-  tx_gain: 75                       # Transmit gain of the RF might need to adjusted to the given situation.
+  tx_gain: 0                        # Transmit gain of the RF might need to adjusted to the given situation.
-  rx_gain: 75                       # Receive gain of the RF might need to adjusted to the given situation.
+  rx_gain: 0                        # Receive gain of the RF might need to adjusted to the given situation.

 cell_cfg:
   dl_arfcn: 368500                  # ARFCN of the downlink carrier (center frequency).
   band: 3                           # The NR band.
-  channel_bandwidth_MHz: 20         # Bandwith in MHz.
+  channel_bandwidth_MHz: 10         # Bandwith in MHz.
 Number of PRBs will be automatically derived.
   common_scs: 15                    # Subcarrier spacing in kHz used for data.
   plmn: "00101"                     # PLMN broadcasted by the gNB.
   tac: 7                            # Tracking area code (needs to match the core configuration).
   pdcch:
     common:
       ss0_index: 0                  # Set search space zero index to match srsUE capabilities
-      coreset0_index: 12            # Set search CORESET Zero index to match srsUE capabilities
+      coreset0_index: 6             # Set search CORESET Zero index to match srsUE capabilities
     dedicated:
       ss2_type: common              # Search Space type, has to be set to common
       dci_format_0_1_and_1_1: false # Set correct DCI format (fallback)
   prach:
     prach_config_index: 1           # Sets PRACH config to match what is expected by srsUE
+    total_nof_ra_preambles: 64      # Sets number of available PRACH preambles
+    nof_ssb_per_ro: 1               # Sets the number of SSBs per RACH occasion.
+    nof_cb_preambles_per_ssb: 64    # Sets the number of contention based preambles per SSB.
   pdsch:
     mcs_table: qam64                # Sets PDSCH MCS to 64 QAM
   pusch: